cjwinchester/ire-2018-python-for-data-analysis/README.md

 **... but Google your problem first.** It is _highly unlikely_ that you are the first person in history to encounter your problem.
 If you have an error message, Google it.
 If you are trying to remember "how to open a csv file in python," Google it.
 The ProPublica nerds have a [great post](https://www.propublica.org/nerds/item/how-to-ask-programming-questions) on question-asking strategies.

 A typical development cycle: Write some code.
 Run it.
 See what errors break your script.
 Throw in some strategically placed `print()` statements.
 Check the documentation.
 Google around.
 Fix your errors.
 Encounter new and different errors!
-Rinse and repeat. (n.b.
-Googling your error is not "cheating" -- it's often the first step in resolving your problem.
-And if you get really stuck, don't be afraid to ask for help.)
+Rinse and repeat.

 **Find a coding buddy or mentor, or both.** It's nice to have somebody who's learning alongside you, and it's _extra_ nice to have a mentor who's willing to help you through the baby steps.